shaikhq/mcpworks/README.md

-# MCP Server Deployment for HTTP Serving - macOS Setup + MCP Server Code
+# MCP Server Deployment for HTTP Serving - macOS Setup + Code

 This project demonstrates how to build and run a local **MCP server** that exposes tools, and how to test those tools using **MCP Inspector** through a browser-based interface.